DFE-Digital/get-into-teaching-app/app/views/content/blog/the-head-of-science-inspiring-students-in-blackpool.md

     path: "media/images/content/blog/jessica-walmsley.jpg"
     thumbnail_path: "media/images/content/blog/thumbnails/jessica-walmsley.jpg"
 description: |-
-  Head of Science Jessica Walmsley shares how she brings her passion for science into her Blackpool classroom.
-She explains why she became a teacher and what a typical day in the classroom looks like.
+  Head of Science Jessica Walmsley shares how she brings her passion for science into her Blackpool classroom and why she decided to become a teacher.
 keywords:
   - life as a teacher
   - day in the life